TenDayoe/elm-time-travel/docs/2-time-machine-step-3.md

 </details>
 <br>

 Test the app once more.
 Freeze, drag back in time, and then unfreeze **while watching the bar**.
-When you unfreeze, the bar should shrink back to the point you dragged to, instead of continuing to grow from its old size.
+When you unfreeze, the bar should immediately jump back to the point you dragged to, instead of continuing to grow from its old size.

-**Add some help text** in the view so that when the time machine is paused, in addition to telling the user they can press R to resumt, it also tells them they can drag to travel in time.
+**Add some help text** in the view so that when the time machine is paused, in addition to telling the user they can press R to resume, it also tells them they can drag to travel in time.

 Enjoy your time machine!
 I think it’s especially fun with the Asteroids game.